 If your attic has enough insulation and proper air sealing, and your home still feels drafty and cold in the winter or too warm in the summer, chances are you need to add insulation to the exterior walls.
 This is more expensive and usually requires a contractor, but it may be worth the cost—especially if you live in a very cold climate.
 If you replace the exterior siding on your home, consider adding insulation at the same time.

-In an existing home, consider using blow-in insulation, which, when installed with the dense pack technique, will provide significant air sealing.
+In an existing home, consider using blow-in insulation, which, when installed with the dense pack technique, will provide a higher R-value.
 It can be added to exterior walls without much disturbance to finished areas of your home.
 If you’re remodeling and your wall cavities will be open, look into two-part spray foam or wet spray cellulose insulation.
 If your wall cavities are not going to be open, you could consider injectable spray foam insulation.
-If you’ll be doing the work yourself, blanket (batt and roll) insulation, while not capable of providing an air seal as dense pack and two-part spray foam will, is an affordable option.
+If you’ll be doing the work yourself, blanket (batt and roll) insulation, while not capable of providing an air seal as and two-part spray foam will, may be an affordable option.

 In a new home, first see our information about insulating a new home, which will help you choose from among the many types of insulation on the market.
 If you’re in the design phase of planning your new home, consider structural insulated panels, insulating concrete forms, and insulated concrete blocks.
 These materials literally have insulation built in, and houses built using these products often have superior insulating qualities and minimal thermal bridging.